flupes/svplume/journey.md

-As a result, Plume has a new mainsail, standing and running rigging, main and storm anchors, chain, VHF, GPS, AIS transponder, computer and navigation station, depth sounder, propeller, main cabin cushions (super comfortable for both sitting and sleeping), canvas for hatch and companionways, galley sole, and more.
+As a result, Plume has a new mainsail, standing and running rigging, main and storm anchors, chain, VHF, GPS, AIS transponder, computer and navigation station, depth sounder, main cabin cushions (super comfortable for both sitting and sleeping), canvas for hatch and companionways, galley sole, and more.
 The engine and stove were thoroughly serviced.
 For our stove however, the service morphed into a replacement after it was badly damaged during shipping.